AlibabaCloudDocs/cdn/intl.en-US/Pricing/Billing method/Billing of basic services.md

 **Note:**

 -   Regions outside mainland China are divided into the following billable regions based on the location where the CDN nodes are deployed: North America, Europe, Asia Pacific 1, Asia Pacific 2, Asia Pacific 3, Middle East, Africa, and South America.
-The billing rules vary based on the billable region.
 -   If your workloads are deployed in different regions, you must purchase data transfer plans that can be used in these regions.

 ## Pay-by-data-transfer